This page provides information regarding our compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.

 The law was amended in 1992 to add a requirement that schools afford the victims of campus sexual assault certain basic rights.
 Amendments in 1998 added new categories to the crime statistics, an obligation to report statistics for public property in and immediately adjacent to the campus, a geographic breakdown of statistics, and a daily public crime log for schools with a police or security department.
 The law was also amended to require the DOE to centrally collect the crime statistics and make them publicly available.
 The 1998 amendments also formally named the law in memory of Jeanne Clery.

-In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, Oregon State University publishes Annual Security and Fire Safety Reports for each of the four Oregon State campuses: OSU-Cascades and Corvallis, HMSC & OSU at EOU (combined report).
+In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, Oregon State University publishes an Annual Security and Fire Safety Report covering each university campus location.
 These reports include current security policies plus crime and fire statistics for the previous three calendar years.
 Contact information for various campus and community resources related to crime prevention and survivor assistance is in the body and appendix of the reports.

 Paper copies for OSU-Cascades are available at 108 Obsidian Hall, 1500 SW Chandler Ave., Bend, OR.
 If you prefer, you may request a copy by email.
 This report is available without charge.